Turku Central Station: Ticket sales

 Ticket sales at the Turku Central Station were stopped in 2020.
 Since then, the station has only had an automatic ticket sales machine.

 Traffic

-The Turku Central Station has passenger train connections along the Rantarata line to east towards Helsinki as well as to the north via Toijala towards Tampere and Oulu.
+The Turku Central Station has passenger train connections along the Rantarata line to east towards Helsinki as well as to the north via Toijala towards Tampere.
 Trains from Tampere and Helsinki also carry passengers to the Port of Turku at ship departure times.
 All trains to Helsinki are InterCity or Pendolino trains.
 The trains to Tampere are InterCity trains and travel less frequently than the trains to Helsinki.

 The Turku Central Station also has a railway connection to Uusikaupunki, but this railway has not served passenger traffic since 1992, although there are plans to return this service, with investigations made from 2005 to 2007.
 According to a February 2008 report this will not be accomplished in the near future, because it is difficult to make it pay off its cost.
 Development of the Rantarata line is seen as more important.

-Tracks

-The Turku Central Station has seven tracks.